NikolaiRadke/Nokolino_diy/README.md

 Like his big brother NOKO, the little NOKOlino delights it's surroundings with cheeky comments.
 But unlike NOKO he is more obstinate - no radio, a display, no frills.
 Only one on-off switch and a big button, but he is small, can stay active for days and is, in contrast to his big brother, very easy to build.

 **NOKOlino** stands for **NO**ras and Ni**KO**s Monster - the appendix **lino** describes the small version.

-Right now, the building wiki, the voice set, the manual and the optional EEPROM text files are in German.
-I'll try to translate the wiki and the manual when the German wiki is completed.
-Until then, feel free to ask me for translation, if you need help.
-Contribute!
-I need an English voice set and English text files.
-In addition, any other language is welcome, NOKO is to be cosmopolitan!

 ### Notes for non-German NOKOlino makers